 - Add compost starter and other micronutrients when building the compost pile.
 Micronutrients are often limiting in soil and by adding it to the compost it will be well incorporated when you are ready to spread it on the garden.
 Most experienced growers keep this composting tip a secret!

 - Make compost that is specific to the type of plant you are growing.
 Compost for trees and shrubs will use a different recipe than compost for most vegetables or lawns.
-Learn more about making high quality compost and other compost tips in our premium online compost class.
-Enroll today and take your garden to the next level.
+Use more brown materials than green for when you are making compost for trees and shrubs.

 - Your compost pile should be in an upland, dry area, not near a water source.
 Any leachate coming from the compost pile may negatively affect the water quality in nearby streams and ponds.